The Nature of the Beast (1995 film)

-The Nature of the Beast (European title: Bad Company, UK title: Hatchet Man) is a 1995 American direct-to-video mystery horror film written and directed by Victor Salva and starring Eric Roberts and Lance Henriksen.
+Nature of the Beast (European title: Bad Company, UK title: Hatchet Man) is a 1995 American direct-to-video mystery horror film written and directed by Victor Salva and starring Eric Roberts and Lance Henriksen.

 Plot

 The story is set in Southern California in July 1993.
 Jack Powell is a businessman with a wife and kids who live in San Diego.
 He's on his way home, when he pulls over to the side of the road to check out a crime scene.
 The sheriff tells him a cut-up body has been found stuffed into the trunk of a Chrysler, and advises him not to stop, nor "make any new friends."
 A policeman slams the trunk, revealing a name has been etched across the top: "Hatchet Man".

 Farther down the road, Jack comes upon a hitchhiker, but keeps on going.
 Jack stops at a diner, and runs into the same man, who introduces himself as Adrian.
 Jack apologizes for not stopping earlier, and offers to buy Adrian lunch.
 Adrian soon nicknames their waitress, Patsy, "Jingle Bells", because of the silver bracelets she wears on one wrist.
 Patsy talks excitedly about a briefcase full of $1.25 million in mob money which was stolen from a Las Vegas casino the previous day.
 Jack looks around nervously and slides his briefcase underneath the table.
 Adrian tells Jack he's very intuitive about people he meets, and can usually tell all he needs to know about someone within a couple of minutes of meeting them.
 For example, is the person a loser, or was he a football star, or, perhaps class president.
 Jack doesn't seem convinced before Adrian asks him what he's got in his briefcase.
 When Adrian gets up to make a move on Patsy in the kitchen, Jack ditches him and makes his escape.